bbauska/UofM-Intro-HTML5/readme.md

 -   Use alt=\"\" if the image is only for decoration

-## Making All of Your Images Accessible Everywhere {#making-all-of-your-images-accessible-everywhere .unnumbered}
+## Making All of Your Images Accessible Everywhere

 Understanding how images work on other platforms is important too.
 For instance, when you make a presentation at work you can add alternative